FBanitz/gpt-3-chat/README.md

 ## About ℹ
 This is a AI chat application created using Flutter/Dart and the davinci-003 model via the OpenAi's API.
 It is designed to provide an interactive and engaging experience for users.
 It is greately inspired by [Chat GPT](https://chat.openai.com) but, because this app uses the OpenAi's API, it is much more responsive and less prone to shortages of the OpenAi's servers, and is available for Android, Windows and Web (see [Download](#download) and [Setup](#setup)).
 The user interface is open source, so you can see how it works and even contribute to it !
 (Note that the OpenAI API is not, see their [Terms of use](https://openai.com/policies/terms-of-use))

 No data is collected or stored by the application.
-Data is stored in cache locally on the user's device and is purged when the application is closed.
+Data is stored in cache locally on the user's device and is purged when the application is closed (⚠️ May be subject to changes in future releases).

 I am not affiliated with OpenAI in any way and I am not in any way responsible for the data processed and potentialy stored by OpenAi or any misuse of the API by the user.
 This is just a fun project I made for fun.